| Like many other railroaders, I received

 three empty rooms upstairs.
 My dad built a 4x8-foot table

 for my trains and got me started with my first layout.
+In the early summer of that year, my mother had gone

 shopping in Ashtabula, Ohio, and that afternoon when